Kerava: Immigration

 As of 2024, there were 6,777 persons with a foreign background living in Kerava, or 16% of the population.
 (Note: Statistics Finland classifies a person as having a "foreign background" if both parents or the only known parent were born abroad.)
 The number of residents who were born abroad was 5,888, or 15% of the population.
 The number of persons with foreign citizenship living in Kerava was 4,715.
 Most foreign-born citizens came from Estonia, the former Soviet Union, Turkey and Ukraine.

 The relative share of immigrants in Kerava's population is above the national average.
 Moreover, the city's new residents are increasingly of foreign origin.
 This will increase the proportion of foreign residents in the coming years.

 Religion

 In 2023, the Evangelical Lutheran Church was the largest religious group with 53.7% of the population of Kerava.
 Other religious groups accounted for 3.4% of the population.
 42.9% of the population had no religious affiliation.

+Economy

+In 2023, the operating margin funded by Kerava's tax revenues and central government transfers exceeded €82 million.
+Kerava's municipal income tax rate for 2025 is 7.00 percent.
+In 2022, the five largest corporate tax payers in Kerava were Sinebrychoff, Metos, Sinebrychoff Supply Company, Verman, and Vink Finland.